dspeyer/dspeyer.github.io/combat/index.md

 Generally distances should be tracked to 1 meter resolution.
 Unless otherwise noted, a "square" is 1x1 meter.

-Assuming you are medium sized, you can pass through squares with allies in them, but if you make an attack while in the same square as an ally you suffer a cramped quarters penalty regardless of weapon.
-You cannot pass through the square of an enemy, but you can tumble or bull rush them.
+Assuming you are medium sized, you can pass through squares with willing people in them, but if you make an attack while in the same square as another person you suffer a cramped quarters penalty regardless of weapon.
+You cannot pass through the square of an unwilling person, but you can tumble or bull rush them.

 When computing distance, approximate sqrt(2) as 1.5, sum first, then round down.
 Unless there's a convenient pythagorean triple.